 Research shows—and high-stakes organizations know—our brains can only focus intently on a long-form project or big-picture goal for 90 days, which is why we include a Goal Refresh in your PowerSheets every three months!

-3. Flip to pages 48-49—your Yearly Overview.
+- Flip to pages 50-51—your Yearly Overview.
 Divide those small steps between October, November, and December so that you have a realistic plan for what can be completed when.
 Add those steps to your Tending List and your to do list, and start checking them off!

 Did you catch the cover reveal last week?!
-This beauty is one of SIX 2022 PowerSheets covers for you to choose from on October 6th!
+There are five 2023 PowerSheets covers for you to choose from on October 12th!
 See them all here!

 Starting line two: Goals?
 What goals?
 No matter what's happened the rest of the year, you're ready to start fresh and make something good happen before December 31st.
 Your three steps: